kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 - These are the droids that protect the Star Map in the Lower Shadowlands on Kashyyyk.
 You must fail the Rakatan Computer's personality quiz to make them appear.

 **Defeat Deadeye Duncan**
-- This is the hardest task possible on the bingo board.
+- This is obviously the hardest task possible on the bingo board.
 You need to defeat him in a duel in the Upper City Cantina on Taris.
 Good luck!

 **Defeat Malak on the Leviathan**
 - You must actually defeat both phases of the fight.
 Skipping this fight via AMG or other means does not count as completing this task.